 Don’t like the direction things are headed in this world?
 Put your phone in your pocket and go talk to someone.
 Learn about their life and their story.
 Band together with others and solve the very real problems that are within your reach.

 Why You Need to Stop Feeding On Tragic News

 Don’t get me wrong.
-The heartbreaking events happening in are very real.
+The heartbreaking events happening in our world are very real.
 Those effected need our prayers and empathy.
-Sometimes, tragic events hit close to home.
-When ugly thing happen to the people we know and love, it is appropriate to respond with feelings of fear and anger.
+Sometimes, tragic events hit close to home, too.
+When ugly things happen to the people we know and love, it is appropriate to respond with feelings of fear and anger.
 But, more often that not, these events are not happening to you and the people you love.
-So, if the emotions you feel in response to a tragic event in a distant part of the globe equals the same response you would feel for a deep personal loss, then you might be suffering from the subtle effects of tragedy manipulation.
+So, if the emotions you feel in response to a tragic event in a distant part of the globe equals the same response you would feel for a deep personal loss, then you might be suffering from the subtle effects of tragedy overload.
 You may be hooked on the self-fulfilling prophecy that this world is a dangerous, tragic place.

 If that’s the case, you need a little media detox.
 Do the thing media and marketers fear most — unplug and tune out.
 Gorging on tragedy is not good for you.

 Step one: Take a break from the screens.
 This countermeasure for our frantic, fearful, angry outlook is simple to say and very, very hard to do — step away.

 Watching the 24-hour news channels and scrolling for hours through Facebook and twitter is like buying a ticket to a haunted house thrill ride.
 Everything is staged in such a way to create uncertainty and fear.
 The more you watch, click, scroll, and immerse yourself into the artificially dark and dangerous world of media and marketing the more you believe the haunted house is an accurate representation of the real world.
 Step away.
 Put the phone down.
 Go outside.
 Have coffee with friends.
 Volunteer.
 Talk to your neighbors and family.
 Read a good book.